stackbit-projects/ondevs-333e7/content/features.md

         actions: []
         type: feature_item
       - title: '3'
-        content: >
+        content: >+
           ## Lorem ipsum

-          Our expert team of web and marketing experts work tirelessly to bring all aspects together seamlessly. t.
+          Our expert team of web and marketing experts work tirelessly to bring all aspects together seamlessly.
 You sign off, we deploy

           *   Research